 Flight cancellation?
-Find out if you are entitled for a compensation!
+Find out if you are entitled for compensation!
 Check for free with AirHelp if you are eligible to claim cash compensation.

 Air travel is not always smooth and sometimes flight cancellations happen.